workdept/affirmations-referral-network/src/content/about.md

 * Contact information for a provider is no longer accurate and has not been updated.
 * Three or more general complaints have been received by Affirmations regarding services rendered, and these issues have not been resolved in an adequate manner.
-* Affirmations ultimately reserves the right to remove any agency or clinic from the list at any time.
+* Affirmations reserves the right to remove any agency or clinic from the list at any time.